 - Rich, heavy foods and eating too quickly.
 Try to eat slowly and have regular small portions rather than 2 big meals a day.

 - Certain foods are known triggers of reflux so it’s best to avoid them if they cause you an issue.
 Common culprits include fatty foods, spicy foods, onions, tomatoes, garlic, chocolate, and mint.
-If you must indulge then I suggest supplementing with our Digestive Aid to help break down those tricky foods and prevent excess acid.
+If you must indulge then I suggest supplementing with our Digestive Aid to help break down those tricky foods.

 - Beverages such as alcohol, coffee, and fizzy drinks.
 Alcohol and coffee can relax your sphincter muscle (which leads to reflux) and fizzy drinks will make you burp which sends acid shooting up your esophagus.